EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign.md

 Modify `campaign.py` under `/workspaces/emodpy-workflow/my_project/frames/vaccine` folder to include a function that adds a vaccine intervention.
 This example adds:

 - Add a ControlledVaccine with a constant WaningConfig.
 - Set initial efficacy = 1.0 by default.
 - Distribute the vaccine using STIDebut.
 - Start at year 2026.
 - Make initial efficacy a hyperparameter of the method.

+Here is an example of how to implement this: (add the following import lines and function to `campaign.py`)
 ```python linenums="1"
 from emodpy_hiv.campaign.individual_intervention import ControlledVaccine
 from emodpy_hiv.campaign.distributor import add_intervention_triggered